BroadcomMFD/code4z/README.md

 COBOL Language Support standardizes the communication between language tooling and your code editor using the Language Server Protocol (LSP)

+In order to have an enhanced experience while working with a COBOL Languge Support, Code4z package includes a bitlang [COBOL extension](https://marketplace.visualstudio.com/items?itemName=bitlang.cobol), hence giving user an ability to leverage syntax highlighting.

 > How can we improve COBOL Language Support?
-[Let us know on our Git repository](https://github.com/zowe/vscode-extension-for-zowe/issues)
+[Let us know on our Git repository](https://github.com/eclipse/che-che4z-lsp-for-cobol/issues)

 ### Features
 * Edit COBOL code with Syntax highlighting, real time syntax validation, content assist and other advanced features